therealacrux/Atlas-Timesheet-Engine/flow/power_automate_instructions.md

 - If the HTTP response needs parsing, insert **Parse JSON** (use a sample response).
 - Model can be swapped; `gpt-4o-mini` is cost‑efficient and sharp.
 - To append to an existing page instead, use the **Append content** action.
+- If avoiding premium HTTP, use the included Windows Task Scheduler script in `scripts/schedule_timesheet.ps1` to email results to OneNote (no additional licensing).